Chicago police tout 14% homicide drop, and concede there's more to do

 Still, the number of killings in the nation's third-largest city in 2017 remains higher than in almost any other year of the past decade -- and Chicago Police Superintendent Eddie Johnson said his officers know there's more to do.

-"I would say ... we're making progress. ...
+"I would say ... we're making progress ...
 But it's going to take time to root out everything we need to do," Johnson told reporters Friday outside a church on the city's southwest side.

-More than 620 people have been killed in the city so far in 2017, the Chicago Tribune reports.
-Chicago police say that's a 14% decline from this point last year -- a year that ended with 786 homicides.
+The city's homicide total so far this year is 609, police say.
+That's a 14% decline from this point last year when there had been 710 homicides.
+The year 2016 ended with 771 homicides.

-Johnson also highlighted the following stats for the year's first 11 months as evidence the Windy City is making strides:
+Johnson also highlighted the following police-compiled stats for the year's first 11 months as evidence the Windy City is making strides:

 • 798 fewer shooting victims, a 20% decline.

-But while the number of killings may be down this year from last, this year's 624 homicides already total well above most yearly tallies in Chicago for the past decade.
+But while the number of killings may be down this year from last, this year's 609 homicides already total well above most annual tallies in Chicago for the past decade.

 "It's important to keep in mind these numbers aren't a spike of the football by any means," but an indication progress is being made, Johnson said.